 What?
 You don’t have that in your junk boxes or spare parts?
 No problem…I listed some sources for the components.
 Everything used was something I had in my parts cabinets.
 Two of the enclosures came from Radio Shack.
 The translucent enclosure was purchased from one of the surplus dealers such as All Electronics, although it has been a few years so you might need to look around.
 I remember those enclosures were available in red, clear and blue, so I took the red cover from one and the clear case from another to make the clock more techie looking.
 During prototyping I used two AA batteries for the battery backup, but then I found some CR2032 coin cell battery holders on eBay and bought a dozen or so.
 That is what was used in this design, so if you have the board made from the included ExpressPCB file, bear in mind you may need to make some changes if your battery holder mounts differently or if you use a different type of backup battery altogether.
 In fact, feel free to adjust the components to what you have on hand.
 It is a good way to make use of spare parts.

 You should always feel free to experiment with the elements of a design that you feel would better be served by doing things differently.
 Usually this is a matter of aesthetics such as how the overall end product looks.
 You might decide you’d rather have a blue display or that the speaker just isn’t loud enough for you.
 Feel free to experiment and make changes…just be sure you’ve tested those changes before you commit to PCB lest you end up having to patch your design as I did.
 Of course, these three clocks have been running for over 3 years now and there is very little I would change in the overall design if I started over.
 In a future article I will show you a very interesting variation on the concepts here.
 A hybrid Binary / Digital Clock which displays the time in the traditional numeric form we’re all used to (12 & 24 hour modes supported) as well as in binary, with each digital having a matching binary representation of itself displayed in real-time.
 The day of week, date and temperature are also available on a separate LCD display.
 All information published here can be found on the Nuts and Volts website for this project as well.
+Please leave a comment below with any questions, suggestions or feedback.

 Digital Alarm Clocks by Chris Savage – Savage///Circuits is licensed under a Creative Commons Attribution 3.0 Unported License.